Garokk: Powers and abilities

 Garokk's body consists of an organic, stone-like substance, giving him gray skin that seems rock-like and "petrified" in appearance.
 He has superhuman stamina and his petrified body also makes him difficult to injure.
 Garokk has the ability to project tremendous amounts of heat, light, and concussive force from his eyes.
 He can tap into other energy sources to replenish his own powers.
 Garokk has the ability to create dimensional warps with the energy projected from his eyes, and is capable of transporting an entire city through one of these dimensional portals.
 He has the ability to change his size and transform into a being of pure energy, and then back into his stone-like physical form at will.
 Garokk can also manipulate matter on a sub-atomic scale; he could rearrange the fabric of the Savage Land.
 He has a limited telepathic ability which allows him to learn of the activities of his worshippers through his dreams and his mental connection to his followers.
 Garokk is immortal; he does not age, and even when his body is destroyed, he can be brought back to life.

 Other versions

-An alternate universe variant of Garokk from Earth-928 appears in 2099: World of Tomorrow, where he possesses the Sorcerer Supreme Mlle Strange.
+An alternate universe version of Garokk appears in 2099: World of Tomorrow, where he possesses the Sorcerer Supreme Mlle Strange.